intel/ad-rss-lib/doc/ad_rss/SupportedRssFeatures.md

+## Release 5.x

+These releases extends the 4.x version with extended capabilities for system integration

 ## Release 4.x

 The release version 4.x extends the core features by unstructured constellation calculation.

 ## Release 3.x